mjo22/cryojax/README.md

 The core of this package is its ability to simulate cryo-EM images.
 Starting with a 3D electron density map, one can simulate a scattering process onto the imaging plane with modulation by the instrument optics.
 Images are then sampled from models of the noise or the corresponding log-likelihood is computed.

-These models can be fed into standard statistical inference or optimization libraries in `jax`, such as [numpyro](https://github.com/pyro-ppl/numpyro) or [jaxopt](https://github.com/google/jaxopt).
+These models can be fed into standard statistical inference, optimization, and model building libraries in `jax`, such as [numpyro](https://github.com/pyro-ppl/numpyro), [jaxopt](https://github.com/google/jaxopt), or [flax](https://github.com/google/flax).
+The `jax` ecosystem is rich and growing fast!

 ## Installation

-Installing `cryojax` is currently a bit more complicated than it should be because it relies on the library [tensorflow-nufft](https://github.com/mrphys/tensorflow-nufft) through the `jax` experimental feature [jax2tf](https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md).
-Getting [tensorflow](https://github.com/tensorflow/tensorflow) to install besides `jax` is a bit of a pain.
-Once [jax-finufft](https://github.com/dfm/jax-finufft) adds GPU support, the `tensorflow` dependency will be replaced.
-In the following instructions, please install `tensorflow` and `jax` with either GPU or CPU support.
+Installing `cryojax` is simple.
 To start, I recommend creating a new virtual environment.
 For example, you could do this with `conda`.

 ```bash
 conda create -n cryojax -c conda-forge python=3.10